 Be Aware of Dynamic Pricing

-Royal Caribbean likes to use something called “dynamic pricing” on many things, and it can be frustrating for passengers.
+Royal Caribbean likes to use something called “dynamic pricing” on many things, and it can be frustrating for passengers planning ahead.
 What dynamic pricing means is that some items have prices that fluctuate based on your specific cruise.
 So a person sailing on a cruise might pay $65 per day for the drink package while someone on the next trip is charged $75.

 You’ll see dynamic prices in play on drink packages, but we’ve also seen in on admission into Thrill Waterpark on CocoCay.
 There, we’ve seen prices ranging from less than $60 per person all the way up to over $100 per person, depending on the cruise.

 There’s nothing you can really do about the prices set by the cruise line.
-They sometimes fluctuate, even for the same cruise.
 However, it is good to know that there is no set price for a number of things onboard so you don’t judge what you pay versus what someone else does.

 Want to Get Some Sun in Peace?
-Head Forward or Aft
+Head Forward or Aft… or to the Solarium

 Where else would you want to be on a beautiful day at sea than on the pool deck, getting some sun?